d-uzlov/Rainmeter-Plugins-by-rxtd/Common/sources/expressions/README.md

 &nbsp;
 &nbsp;

-Then in the prosecc of creating convenient way to parse complex options for AudioAnalyzer expression parsing was repurposed as a pure math calculator, without any dynamic resolution of values.
+Then in the process of creating convenient way to parse complex options for AudioAnalyzer expression parsing was repurposed as a pure math calculator, without any dynamic resolution of values.